StuartBaxter-MVP/PPBestPractices/PowerAutomate.md

 Child flows have a manual trigger (with optional inputs) and should end with a respond to app or flow action (to provide an output to the parent flow).

 An example child flow might accept a date of birth as an input, calculate age of the person in years and months based on today’s date, and return this value in a defined format to a parent app or flow.

+For ease of tracking it is recommended that one of the inputs of the child flow be the URL to the parent flow that triggered the child flow.
+This can be acheived by using the following expression in the inputs when calling the child flow: concat('https://make.powerautomate.com/environments/', workflow()?['tags']['environmentName'], '/flows/', workflow()?['name'], '/runs/', workflow()?['run']['name'])

 Further information about child flows can be found at [Create child Flows - Power Automate | Microsoft Learn](https://learn.microsoft.com/en-us/power-automate/create-child-flows)